快速導覽

 Take a walk in Hong Kong city center

-Of course, if the weather that day is not stable, or you are too full and don’t want to go around anymore, you can choose to take the subway or taxi back to the hotel to rest.
+Of course, if the weather that day is not stable, or you don’t want to walk because you are too full, you can choose to take the subway or take a taxi directly back to the hotel to rest.
 In addition, you can buy some Hong Kong specialty souvenirs at the supermarkets near the hotel, such as ParknShop and Wellcome, both of which are supermarkets we often go to.

-More recommended souvenirs with Hong Kong characteristics: 25 must-buy special souvenirs in Hong Kong
+More recommended souvenirs with Hong Kong characteristics: List of must-buy special souvenirs in Hong Kong

 More hotel discounts: Use Klook mobile APP to book a hotel room for the first time, enter HotelOnApp to enjoy an extra 5% discount